-To support to this, we also have independent verification that we are doing what we say we are doing, provided by three external bodies: an audit every year by financial accountants; an annual audit on our polices and practices by anti-crime specialists, TIAA,; and monitoring and inspection by the Care Quality Commission (CQC).
+To support to this, we also have independent verification that we are doing what we say we are doing, provided by three external bodies: an audit every year by financial accountants; an annual audit on our polices and practices by anti-crime specialists, TIAA, and monitoring and inspection by the Care Quality Commission (CQC).
 Reports and action plans from these external bodies are reported up to Board level.

-We have appointed the Head of People Teams and Culture supported by the Finance Director to be responsible for anti-slavery and human trafficking.
+We have appointed the Head of People, supported by the Finance Director to be responsible for anti-slavery and human trafficking.
 Our Finance Director is our designated Board member responsible for production of this statement.

-Increased risk factors for 2022/23
+Increased risk factors for 2023/24

-- Here growing in size has increased the complexity of our business, the number of employees we have, and the range of suppliers that we deal with. - Cost of living pressures has increased the possibility of financial crime and exploitation.
+- An increasingly cost sensitive commissioning environment increases complexity and needs to save costs for services and our suppliers. - Cost of living pressures has increased the possibility of financial crime and exploitation.